constripacity/Aegis-OS-Agent/SAFETY.md

 - Files moved to quarantine have their permissions restricted to read-only where supported.
 - The agent never extracts or executes quarantined files.
 - Every quarantine action emits JSON and HTML reports with file hashes in `~/Aegis/Reports/quarantine/`; see [docs/hardening.md](docs/hardening.md) for validation tips.
+- Report filenames use UTC timestamps without punctuation so they are valid on Windows, macOS, and Linux alike.

 ## Optional AI Integrations